WCC Agent Order Form

 In addition, it is mandatory for all agents and suppliers to submit a product label photograph with all new packaged product registrations.
 Our Vendor Relations Team will review the label to ensure it meets the LDB's social responsibility criteria.
 The LDB Label Regulations for social responsibility is also available for download below.

-In order to guarantee product quality for our customers, the Liquor Distribution Branch will adhere to the following guidelines when receiving and delivering perishable beverage alcohol products marked with expiry/best before dates:
+In order to guarantee product quality for our customers, the Liquor Distribution Branch will adhere to the following guidelines when receiving and delivering perishable beverage alcohol products marked with expiry dates and best before dates:

 Stale Dated Inventory